Neural networks for quantum state tomography with constrained measurements: Introduction

 \section{Introduction}

-Quantum state tomography (QST), which aims at reconstructing the state of a quantum system via quantum measurements ~\cite{wiseman2009quantum,dong2022quantum} has drawn considerable efforts, owing to its significant role in verifying and benchmarking quantum tasks, including quantum computation~\cite{nielsen2010quantum}, quantum control ~\cite{dong2010quantum} and quantum communication ~\cite{gisin2007quantum}.
-To estimate a quantum state, a large number of measurements on an ensemble of identical quantum systems are performed to deduce its density matrix based on the measured outcomes.
-Several effective methods for QST have been proposed.
-Among them, least-squares inversion aims at solving the inverse of linear equations that relate the measured quantities to the density-matrix elements of a quantum system~\cite{opatrny1997least}.
+Quantum state tomography (QST) plays a significant role in verifying and benchmarking quantum tasks, including quantum computation~\cite{nielsen2010quantum}, quantum control ~\cite{dong2010quantum} and quantum communication ~\cite{gisin2007quantum}.
+It involves reconstructing the state of a quantum system via quantum measurements ~\cite{dong2022quantum}.
+To achieve this, least-squares inversion was proposed to solve the inverse of linear equations that relate the measured quantities to the density-matrix elements of a quantum system~\cite{opatrny1997least}.
 Bayesian tomography constructs a state using an integral averaging over all possible quantum states with proper weights~\cite{huszar2012adaptive,blume2010optimal}.
-Maximum likelihood estimation (MLE) chooses the state estimate that maximizes the probability of the observed data, whose solution usually involves a large number of nonlinear equations~\cite{vrehavcek2001iterative,jevzek2003quantum}.
-Linear regression estimation (LRE) solves the quantum state estimation problem using a linear model, and is usually combined with physical projection techniques to avoid the non-physical quantum states ~\cite{qi2013quantum,qi2017adaptive}.
+Maximum likelihood estimation (MLE) chooses the state estimate that maximizes the probability of the observed data, whose solution usually involves many nonlinear equations~\cite{vrehavcek2001iterative,jevzek2003quantum}.
+Linear regression estimation (LRE) solves the quantum state estimation problem using a linear model and is usually combined with physical projection techniques to avoid the non-physical quantum states ~\cite{qi2013quantum}.